Kostychev-Kostantin/team-portfolio/README.md

 ## 📧 Support

-For support or questions, contact us at team@kazakhdev.pro
+For support or questions, contact us at kostychev0902@gmail.com

 ---